 GLAUCOMA DRAINAGE DEVICE

 Glaucoma is a common eye condition in which fluid pressure inside the eye rises to a level higher than that is healthy for that eye, thereby causing damage to optic nerve leading to irreversible loss of vision and even blindness.

-Glaucoma could be the open angle type which is usually without symptoms and hence gets diagnosed only in the late stages.
-In the angle closure type, the eye pressure rises acutely due to a sudden block in the drainage system.
-Glaucoma may also occur in children (congenital glaucoma) after trauma or with inflammation.
+It could be open angle type which is usually asymptomatic and hence gets diagnosed only in later stages.
+In closed angle type, the eye pressure rises due to block in outflow pathway.

-During your visit to our hospital, you will first be taken through a routine check up of your refraction by a team of qualified optometrists.
-A routine glaucoma workup includes measurement of intraocular pressure, corneal thickness and angle evaluation.
-If the consultant thinks you need a prophylactic laser iridotomy, this may be advised and done on the same day.
-If not your pupils are dilated and the optic nerve is evaluated.
-Any suspicion of glaucoma may require the consultant to ask for more tests.
-Following dilatation, it maybe difficult to read or drive for several hours after the visit.
+During your visit, you will first be taken through a routine checkup of your refraction by a qualified team of optometrist.
+A routine glaucoma work up includes measurement of intra ocular pressure, corneal thickness and angle evaluation.
+If your angles are narrow, you would require a prophylactic YAG peripheral iridotomy, which is done on same day.
+If there is any suspicion of glaucoma by looking at your optic nerve, you might be asked to do further tests like visual fields and OCT.
+Following dilatation, it might be difficult to drive for several hours.

 Some medications can cause dry eyes.
 Beta blockers are contra indicated in cardiac patients and asthmatics.
 Most of the medications are to be avoided in pregnancy and lactation unless benefits exceed the risk.